Skip to main content

 Proactive Engagement and Tailored Support:

-The organization engages proactively with cloud providers, receiving tailored support, training, and workshops that align with specific needs and goals.
+The organisation engages proactively with cloud providers, receiving tailored support, training, and workshops that align with specific needs and goals.

 Strategic Partnership with Comprehensive Support:

 Cloud providers are engaged as strategic partners, offering comprehensive support, including regular training, workshops, and active collaboration.
-This partnership is instrumental in realizing strategic goals and includes opportunities for the organization to showcase its work through the provider’s platforms.
+This partnership is instrumental in realising strategic goals and includes opportunities for the organisation to showcase its work through the provider’s platforms.

-How does your organization manage and incentivize the completion of cloud-related training and certification goals?
+How does your organisation manage and incentivise the completion of cloud-related training and certification goals?

 No Formal Training Support: